digitalyoshixi/zettelkasten/content/Web/Vertical Scaling.md

 ---
 tags:
   - cloud
+aliases:
+  - Scale Up
 ---
-Allocating more resources to a specific microservice.
+Allocating more resources to a specific service.
+- Increasing CPU power
+- Adding more RAM
+- Adding more disk storage
+- Upgrading network